About Dr. Murphy

 Dr. Murphy has extensive experience in provision of neuropsychological assessment of patients with complex neuropsychiatric comorbidities.
 Specifically, she has immense experience in medical neuropsychology (please see FAQ page for a list of diagnostic specialities and common referral questions), among other referrals.
 She specializes in capacity evaluations to determine one’s ability to make medical, financial, and/or legal decisions.
 Finally, she also holds advanced training and specialty in assessing various learning disorders (e.g., ASD, Specific Learning Disorder, Attention Deficit/Hyperactivity Disorder) and providing recommendations based on strengths and weaknesses to inform academic advancement.
 Dr. Murphy is an expert in working with highly intelligent individuals with neurodiagnostic differences that may have been "missed" across the lifespan.

 Across referral questions, Dr. Murphy appreciates the sensitivity of the neuropsychological assessment and her work highlights the impact that this deep understanding of brain-behavior functioning may have on one's life, whether it be at home, work, school, or guiding medical or psychiatric treatment recommendations.
 Above all else, not only does Dr. Murphy describe the individual's unique neuropsychological and learning profile, but she also focuses on how to apply these findings in practical ways to facilitate change in the individual's life and alleviate difficulties in order to improve quality of life.
 In addition, she provides comprehensive multi-disciplinary recommendations and generates referrals as indicated.

-Dr. Murphy is also incredibly timely in her work, providing detailed assessment reports in about one week from the final appointment, while typically these assessment reports are generated in about 3-4 weeks or more.
+Dr. Murphy is also incredibly timely in her work, providing detailed assessment reports in about one to two weeks from the final appointment, while typically these assessment reports are generated in about three or four weeks or longer.
 Dr. Murphy understands that the assessment findings are time sensitive and often necessary to guide treatment, care, or educational planning, and so she aims to work efficiently from the start to the end of the assessment in order to facilitate timely care.
 Dr. Murphy also works to be available after assessments are completed to consult as needed with ongoing treatment providers, educators, family members, etc.